THIS DATE IN HISTORY: Oct. 3

-1931: Goalie Glenn Hall is born in Humboldt, Saskatchewan.
-Hall wins 407 games during an 18-year NHL career with the Detroit Red Wings, Chicago Blackhawks and St. Louis Blues.
+1931: Glenn Hall is born in Humboldt, Saskatchewan.
+"Mr. Goalie" wins 407 games during an 18-year NHL career with the Detroit Red Wings, Chicago Blackhawks and St. Louis Blues.
 He's a key to the Blackhawks' 1961 Stanley Cup victory, going 8-4 with a 2.02 goals-against average.
-Hall also sets a record that doesn't figure to be broken by starting 502 consecutive regular-season games.
+Hall also sets a record for goalies that doesn't figure to be broken by starting 502 consecutive regular-season games.